 The University presents crime statistics for each calendar year by October 1 of the following year, as required by Federal regulations.
-For example, this schedule calls for the January 1, 2017 through December 31, 2017 statistics to be reported by October 1, 2018.
+For example, this schedule calls for the January 1, 2018 through December 31, 2018 statistics to be reported by October 1, 2019.

 These statistics are reported in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act and the Uniform Crime Reporting procedures.
 A table is provided below that summarizes offenses that were reported to Campus Security or to other University offices during the prior calendar year.
 The table would also list data provided by respective police authorities where they exist.
+Local law enforcement monitors any crime as individual cases, as Schiller Paris does not recognize any official student organization, campus management won't necessarily get informed by the police if a Schiller student is involved in any crime.